 WHY will a new mobile make a difference to my business?

-Whilst evaluating a smartphone you should consider just how important this device will be in helping you run your business.
-For example, beyond making phone calls you could be using it to take food orders, process an EFTPOS payment, make roster changes to staff shifts, take photos, check your bank balance, pay your staff, enter a receipt or check your current business profit.
+While evaluating a smartphone, you should consider how important this device will be in helping you run your business.
+For example, beyond making phone calls, you could be using it to take food orders, process an EFTPOS payment, make roster changes to staff shifts, take photos, check your bank balance, pay your staff, enter a receipt or check your current business profit.

 WHAT you need to know about Mobile Phone Retailers

 Be sure to read our essential guide on Mobile Phone Plans.
-Each of the phone vendors has lots of information on their web sites and by visiting a phone shop or consumer electronics retailer you can see many models on display including some powered up for trial.
-Different retail stores will be aligned closely with one phone carrier and range might be limited based on who the carrier is aligned with.
-Traditional retailers like JB HiFi or Harvey Norman will have a greater range to choose from.
+Each phone vendor has lots of information on their websites.
+By visiting a phone shop or consumer electronics retailer, you can see many models on display, including some powered up for trial.
+Different retail stores will be aligned closely with one phone carrier, and the range might be limited based on who the carrier is aligned with.
+Traditional retailers like JB HiFi or Harvey Norman will have a greater capacity to choose from.

 You should consider which of the following features when deciding which phone will suit your needs:

 - Android vs IOS – or Google vs Apple.
-The choice you make here will limit which phones you actually consider and possibly the apps available to you.
-If the app you need to use is only available on one platform then your decision is made.
+Your choice here will limit which phones you consider and possibly the apps available to you.
+If the app you need to use is only available on one platform, then your decision is made.
 You might also consider what you are familiar with today.

-- Country of origin – almost all phones are made in Asia, a lot in China.
-They may be designed somewhere else and the software will come from an American company.
-Most recently there have been lots of security concerns relating to the country of origin but there is no proof either way of its validity.
+- Country of origin – almost all phones are made in Asia and China.
+They may be designed elsewhere, and the software will come from an American company.
+Most recently, there have been many security concerns relating to the country of origin, but there is no proof of its validity.

-- Prices – whether buying a phone outright or on a plan a $3000 phone is still expensive (especially if you lose or break it).
-You are likely to have the phone for 2 to 3 years so it is worth considering a mid-range phone from about $700 up and it will do everything you ask of it.
+- Prices – whether buying a phone outright or on a plan, a $3000 phone is still expensive (especially if you lose or break it).
+You will likely have the phone for 2 to 3 years, so it is worth considering a mid-range phone from about $700 up, and it will do everything you ask of it.

-- Screen size – This is a diagonal measure of the screen represented in inches.
-The larger the screen the easier it is to see content such as text or pictures.
-The downside is a larger screen means the phone will be bigger to hold and store as well as consuming more battery life.
+- Screen size is a diagonal measure of the screen represented in inches.
+The larger the screen, the easier it is to see content such as text or pictures.
+The downside is that a larger screen means the phone will be bigger to hold and store and consume more battery life.
 Some users may prefer a small smartphone.

-- Screen resolution – More expensive phones have a higher resolution which means you will have a crisper image on the screen.
-Also consider what the screen is made of which will determine its likelihood to break.
-Gorilla glass is good, the bigger the number the better.
+- Screen resolution – More expensive phones have a higher resolution so that you will have a crisper image on the screen.
+Also, consider what the screen is made of, which will determine its likelihood of breaking.
+Gorilla glass is good.
+The bigger the number, the better.

 - Battery Life – Some brands don’t even quote battery size, for example, 3000mAh.
-In reality battery life is dependant on how much you use your phone and for what.
+In reality, battery life depends on how much you use your phone and for what.
 A phone vendor will normally promote battery life if that is a key feature of their phone.
 Some phones have user-replaceable batteries.
 Battery life does deteriorate over time based on the way and number of times you charge your phone.

 - Carrier frequency – A phone bought overseas may not be suitable for Australia.
 Carriers in Australia use different radio frequencies to make mobile phone networks work which may be different again overseas.
-Make sure the phone you choose is designed to work with the carrier you choose.
+Ensure the phone you choose is designed to work with your chosen carrier.

 - 3G, 4G, or 5G – This refers to the technology behind how your calls and data are sent and received.
-The key benefit is the bigger the number the faster the data (and lower latency which is reaction time) will be.
+The key benefit is that the bigger the number, the faster the data (and the lower the reaction time latency) will be.
 Note this is not your allowance but rather how quickly you can download a large file.
 The phone and the phone network need to be compatible.

-- Camera – It is amazing the photos you can take on a phone but this is also a measure of price.
+- Camera – The photos you can take on a phone are amazing, but this is also a measure of price.
 Consider if you want that functionality and how much you are prepared to spend on this feature quality.
 Camera features include quality represented as megapixels, zoom, wide-angle, telephoto, focus ability, low light, and software manipulation features such as stabilisation.

 - Warranty – For how long and what will they include?

-- Rugged – Some phones are ruggedized which means they will better survive a drop from a height.
+- Rugged – Some phones are ruggedised, which means they will better survive a drop from a height.
 Great if you are a tradie.
-At the very least we suggest you consider an optional case to protect your investment.
+At the very least, we suggest you consider an optional case to protect your investment.

-- Water-resistant – You should never take your phone swimming but a lot of phones these days will survive a brief dunk in water without failure.
-This is a key feature but is likely to deteriorate over time with knocks and bumps.
+- Water-resistant – You should never take your phone swimming, but many phones these days will survive a brief dunk in water without failure.
+This key feature will likely deteriorate over time with knocks and bumps.

 - Other – Other things you may consider are weight, design, colour, bendability, and how you unlock your phone.